imazen/imageflow-web/_pages/kickstarter.md

 > Imageflow Platinum Plus Integration Contract - 12mo
 >
-> Get an end-to-end managed integration of Imageflow into your product, service, or infrastructure.
+> Get an end-to-end managed integration of imageflow into your product, service, or infrastructure.
 Includes up to 60 hours of **on-site** or remote consultation and integration assistance.
 >
 > Unlimited business-hours support and 10 emergency support incidents.
 >